feincms/feincms/docs/contributing.rst

 The FeinCMS repository on github has several branches.
 Their purpose and rewinding policies are described below.

-Please note: This policy is active starting with the upcoming release of FeinCMS 1.3.

 * ``maint``: Maintenance branch for the second-newest version of FeinCMS.
 * ``master``: Stable version of FeinCMS.